Alex-pixe/ft_printf_42/README.md

-this is third progect for school. recode printf function with cspdiuxX% conversions bonus part: it must works with "0-+# " flags and with precision, width
+this is my third progect for school. you need to recode printf function with cspdiuxX% conversions bonus part: it should work with "0-+# " (space is also flag) flags and with precision and width